Fred Astaire: 1933–1939: Astaire and Ginger Rogers at RKO

 According to Hollywood folklore, a screen test report on Astaire for RKO Radio Pictures, now lost along with the test, is reported to have read: "Can't sing.
 Can't act.
 Balding.
 Can dance a little."
 The producer of the Astaire–Rogers pictures, Pandro S. Berman, claimed he had never heard the story in the 1930s and that it only emerged years afterward.
 Astaire later clarified, insisting that the report had read: "Can't act.
 Slightly bald.
 Also dances."
 In any case, the test was clearly disappointing, and David O. Selznick, who had signed Astaire to RKO and commissioned the test, stated in a memo, "I am uncertain about the man, but I feel, in spite of his enormous ears and bad chin line, that his charm is so tremendous that it comes through even on this wretched test."

 However, this did not affect RKO's plans for Astaire.
 They lent him for a few days to MGM in 1933 for his significant Hollywood debut in the successful musical film Dancing Lady.
 In the movie, he appeared as himself dancing with Joan Crawford.
 On his return to RKO, he got fifth billing after fourth-billed Ginger Rogers in the 1933 Dolores del Río vehicle Flying Down to Rio.
 In a review, Variety magazine attributed its massive success to Astaire's presence:

 The main point of Flying Down to Rio is the screen promise of Fred Astaire ...
 He's assuredly a bet after this one, for he's distinctly likable on the screen, the mike is kind to his voice and as a dancer, he remains in a class by himself.
 The latter observation will be no news to the profession, which has long admitted that Astaire starts dancing where the others stop hoofing.

 Having already been linked to his sister Adele on stage, Astaire was initially very reluctant to become part of another dance team.
 He wrote his agent, "I don't mind making another picture with her, but as for this 'team' idea, it's 'out!'
 I've just managed to live down one partnership and I don't want to be bothered with any more."
-However, he was persuaded by the apparent public appeal of the Astaire–Rogers pairing.
-The partnership, and the choreography of Astaire and Hermes Pan, helped make dancing an important element of the Hollywood film musical.
+However, he couldn't help noticing the public appeal of the Astaire–Rogers pairing.
+Pandro Berman finally persuaded him to continue the partnership by giving him 10% of the Astaire-Rogers profits.
+After Astaire began receiving these dividend payments, according to Berman, there was no further objection from Astaire.